jeffjewiss/broccoli-postcss/README.md

 Type: `array`

 A list of plugin objects to be used by Postcss (a minimum of 1 plugin is required).
 The supported object format is `module`: the plugin module itself, and `options`: an object of supported options for the given plugin.

+#### browsers

+Type: `array`

+A list of browsers to support.
+Follows the [browserslist](https://github.com/ai/browserslist) format.
+Will be passed to each plugin and can be overridden using the plugin’s options.

 ##### map